-Reports: Chinese official shoots 2 cadres then kills himself
+Chinese official shoots 2 cadres, then kills himself

-Xinhua News Agency says the shooting happened Wednesday morning in Panzhihua city in Sichuan province.
+BEIJING (AP) — An official allegedly shot and injured two leaders of a city in southwestern China on Wednesday as the pair held a meeting in a conference center, and later killed himself, local authorities said.

-The brief report says the gunman shot Communist Party chief Zhang Yan and mayor Li Jianqin while they were meeting at a conference and exhibition center.
+The suspect entered the venue where the Communist Party chief and mayor of Panzhihua city in Sichuan province were meeting and shot continuously before running off, according to a statement from the city’s information office.

-Xinhua says the gunman was the city’s land and resources chief, Chen Zhongshu, who killed himself afterward.
-The report gave no possible motive.
+The statement said that the suspect, identified as the city’s land and resources chief, Chen Zhongshu, was found dead on a basement floor in the conference center.
+It said he had committed suicide.
+The statement gave no possible motive for the attack.

+The injuries of the city’s party chief, Zhang Yan, and mayor, Li Jianqin, were not life-threatening, the statement said.

 Most Read Stories